bingomanatee/hexagone/README.md

-This is an extension of
+This is an extension of hex-grid; it creates an indexed region of hexagons with a given scale and returns a set of renderable hex points.